 Cover artwork from Mosaik #1, 1976, which featured the introduction of the Abrafaxe.

 Lona Rietschel is a German female comic artist who spent most of her life in the former DDR (German Democratic Republic), the communist part of Germany.
-She was a prominent member of Hannes Hegen's "Mosaik-Kollektiv", and was the co-creator of 'Die Abrafaxe', the leading characters in Mosaik magazine from 1976 onwards.
+She was a prominent member of Hannes Hegen's "Mosaik-Kollektiv", and was co-creator of 'Die Abrafaxe' (1976- ), the main series in the children's magazine Mosaik.

 Early life and career